xmeizh/3D-printed-speaker/README.md

 # 3D-printed-speaker
-This project is not a program, so there is no source file.
+This project is not a program, so there is no source code.
 But it may be future work to include programmable LEDs to realize a very cool effect.
 This project intends to design and assemble a small speaker.

 ## Demo
 <div align="center">